TWChennai/geeknight/README.md

 ## Quick Start & Auto Deployment

-From the GitHub page, navigate to `content` folder and create/edit a new `yml` file.
+From the GitHub page, navigate to `content` folder and create/edit a `yyyy-mm.html` file.
 If you save, the changes are automatically deployed using [Snap-CI](https://snap-ci.com/TWChennai/geeknight/branch/master).

 ## Manual Development